-The following items must be on file in the Office of Admissions and Records:
+The following items must be on file in the Admissions and Recruitment office:

 - 1. Columbia State application.

 - 2. Official transcripts from:

 - a.
 High school (A partial transcript is acceptable for high school seniors prior to graduation.)

 - b.
 All colleges attended.

 - 3. Completion of testing and test results sent to Columbia State.

 - a.
-American College Testing (ACT), if under age 21.
+American College Testing (ACT) or SAT, if under age 21.

 - b.
 Placement test scores, if required.